Who's That Knocking at My Door

-Who's That Knocking at My Door, originally titled I Call First, is a 1967 American independent drama film written and directed by Martin Scorsese and starring Harvey Keitel and Zina Bethune.
+Who's That Knocking at My Door, originally titled I Call First, is a 1967 American independent drama film written and directed by Martin Scorsese which stars Harvey Keitel and Zina Bethune.
 It was Scorsese's feature film directorial debut and Keitel's debut as an actor.
-Exploring themes of Catholic guilt similar to those in his later film Mean Streets, the story follows Italian-American J.R.
-(Keitel) as he struggles to accept the secret hidden by his independent and free-spirited girlfriend (Bethune).
+The story follows Italian-American J.R.
+(Keitel) as he struggles to accept the secret revealed by his independent and free-spirited girlfriend (Bethune).

 This film was a nominee at the 1967 Chicago Film Festival.

 Plot

 J.R. is a typical Catholic Italian-American young man on the streets of New York City.
-Even as an adult, he stays close to home with a core group of friends with whom he drinks and carouses around.
+Even as an adult, he stays close to home with a core group of friends with whom he drinks and parties.
 He gets involved with a local girl he meets on the Staten Island Ferry, and decides he wants to get married and settle down.
 As their relationship deepens, he declines her offer to have sex because he thinks she is a virgin and he wants to wait rather than "spoil" her.

 One day, his girlfriend tells him that she was once raped by a former boyfriend.
 This crushes J.R., and he rejects her and attempts to return to his old life of drinking with his friends.
 However, after a particularly wild party with friends, he realizes he still loves her and returns to her apartment one early morning.
 He awkwardly tells her that he forgives her and says that he will "marry her anyway."
 Upon hearing this, the girl tells him marriage would never work if her past weighs on him so much.
 J.R. becomes enraged and calls her a whore, but quickly recants and says he is confused by the whole situation.
 She tells him to go home, and he returns to the Catholic church, but finds no solace.